cardano-scaling/hydra/docs/core-concepts/architecture/index.md

 ### Logging

-The Hydra node logs all side-effects occuring internally as JSON-formatted messages to the _standard output_ stream attached to its process.
+The Hydra node logs all side-effects occurring internally as JSON-formatted messages to the _standard output_ stream attached to its process.
 The format of the logs is documented as a [JSON schema](https://raw.githubusercontent.com/input-output-hk/hydra/master/hydra-node/json-schemas/logs.yaml), and follows the principles outlined in [ADR-9](/adr/9).

 ### Monitoring